Professor and Senior Scholar

 2100L John S. and James L. Knight Hall

 University of Maryland, College Park, MD 20742

 I am a political communication professor with 25 years of experience in analyzing media production, content, and audiences.
 I focus on media and democratization in Russia, the United States, and the United Kingdom.
+My current research focuses on the spread of Russian propaganda in foreign media system.
 I have completed several research projects measuring media content and effects related to elections, democratization, and security.
 I also do in-depth research in online political communication.